miclomba/azulejo-mini-mips-8bit-processor/README.md

 00 40 6f 20 50 7f 31 ff
 ```

-Below is a sample Display-and-Halt program that can be converted to hex and loaded as a ROM image.
-The program loads
+Below is a sample Display-and-Halt assembly program that can be converted to hex (see example above)
-`15` (`F` in hex) into register `$r0` for display.
+and loaded as a ROM image.
+The program loads `15` (`F` in hex) into register `$r0` for display.
 We do the same for the `$r1` register.
-Then we branch
+Then we branch by `beq -1` (i.e. halt).
+The result is to display
-by `beq -1` (i.e. halt).
-The result is to display `FF` on the 7-segment display and stops the program.
+`FF` on the 7-segment display and stops the program.

 ```
 lui     $r0, 0      # load upper 4 bits with all zeroes